Start with the big providers

 agent = Agent(name="support-triage", model="ollama/my-finetuned-llama:latest", ...)

-That is the LLM-agnostic surface.
-Application code does not change across the arc.
+Application code does not change.
 See Example 18 — local LLM routing for the full swap demonstration across Claude, GPT, and Ollama.

-The Q3 cost-down does not work if you have not been capturing training data the whole time.
-Sagewai's Curator does this automatically: every successful agent run becomes a candidate training sample, scored by user feedback (thumbs-up / thumbs-down) or by an LLM-judge classifier you configure.
+The cost reduction later only works if you've been collecting input/output pairs the whole time.
+Configure the Curator on the same project as your agent; every successful run becomes a candidate training sample, scored by user feedback (thumbs-up / thumbs-down) or by an LLM-judge classifier you configure.

 from sagewai.curator import Curator